 Schroon Lake and its Watershed Area

 Schroon Lake is a 4,126 acre, early mesotrophic lake which has 2 basins.
-Bounded by 2 counties (Essex & Warren) and 3 townships (Chester, Horicon - including the hamlet of Adirondack - and Schroon Lake), it has a mean depth of 56 feet and a maximun depth of 152 feet.
+Bounded by 2 counties (Essex & Warren) and 3 townships (Chester, Horicon - including the hamlet of Adirondack - and Schroon Lake), it has a mean depth of 56 feet and a maximum depth of 152 feet.
 Schroon Lake and its watershed area are part of the Hudson River drainage system.

 Schroon Lake has soft water, near neutral pH readings, and low but mostly detectable nitrate and ammonia readings.
 Conductivity readings have increased slightly since 1987 although it is not believed that this has resulted in water quality or ecological impacts.
 Calcium levels are below the threshold to support zebra mussels, although readings in the southern part of the lake are close to this threshold.